vlad-bezden/marketdata/README.md

 An example application on how to get foreign exchange (FX) from https://openexchangerates.org and market data from https://fmpcloud.io

+All data loads are done via asyncio and executed on separate threads

 It also provides examples on how to use:
 - pandas
 - configparser